What is TEFL? Are There Any Alternatives?

 There are countless different providers offering TEFL certificates of varying quality.
 In some respects, searching for a reputable TEFL provider can become a bit of a minefield.
 Unfortunately not all providers are of good repute and the certificates offered will not be accepted by embassies when you apply for a visa.

 You can find many reputable TEFL courses online, but do your proper due-diligence.
 Ensure the provider is legitimate, the course meets visa requirements and that any exams are included in the price quoted.
 We would recommend Premier TEFL as a great option for those starting out on their teaching career.
+TEFL certificates can be pricey, but most people believe that they are definitely worth it!

 In addition to this, there are also the TESOL and CELTA certificates.
 TESOL is an acronym for Teaching English to Speakers of Other Languages.
 Originally it would be distinguished from a TEFL as being the certificate required to teach English to non-native speakers in native speaking countries.
 However, TESOL qualified teachers are by no means limited to teaching in these countries and the certificate is readily accepted in many Asian countries.